 Things like that happened more than once.
 A while ago, I attended an interview with two male candidates.
 We were asked whether we would be comfortable with heavy filming equipment in extreme heat or the snow.
 Both men said yes and the interviewer let that pass.
 I also said yes.
 Hilariously, my yes was not enough.
 The interviewer made comments along the lines of, “it’s going to be tough work.
 I’m not sure how well you can handle it.”

-Several female friends of mine told me about their experience working in IT.
+Several female friends told me about their experience working in IT.
 Humans seem to be predisposed to trust men to fix a computer.
-If they see a women mechanic coming out, they seem to need more answers to reassure them.
+If they see a woman technician coming out, they seem to need more answers to reassure them.
 The same for many lines of work.
-Women have to go twice the length to prove themselves because of the unconscious bias people have and refuse to admit.
+Women have to go twice the length to prove themselves.

 What can we infer from the Harvard Business Review?